Neo-Assyrian Empire: Sargon II and Sennacherib

 Bel-ibni's tenure as Babylonian vassal ruler did not last long, and he continually opposed by Marduk-apla-iddina and another Chaldean warlord, Mushezib-Marduk, who hoped to seize power for themselves.
-In 700 BC Sennacherib invaded Babylonia again and drove Marduk-apla-iddina and Mushezib-Marduk away.
+In 700 BCE Sennacherib invaded Babylonia again and drove Marduk-apla-iddina and Mushezib-Marduk away.
 Needing a vassal ruler with stronger authority, he placed his eldest son, Ashur-nadin-shumi, on the throne of Babylon.
 For a few years, internal peace was restored, and Sennacherib kept the army busy with a few minor campaigns.
-During this time, Sennacherib focused his attention mainly on building projects; between 699 and 695 BC he ambitiously renovated Nineveh, constructing among other works the Southwest Palace and a 12 kilometer (7.5-mile) long and 25 meter (82 feet) tall wall.
+During this time, Sennacherib focused his attention mainly on building projects; between 699 and 695 BCE he ambitiously renovated Nineveh, constructing among other works the Southwest Palace and a 12 kilometer (7.5-mile) long and 25 meter (82 feet) tall wall.
 It is possible that a large park constructed near the Southwest Palace served as the inspiration for the Hanging Gardens of Babylon.
 Sennacherib's choice of making Nineveh capital probably resulted not only from him having long lived in the city as crown prince, but also because of its ideal location, being an important point in the established road and trade systems and also located close to an important ford across the Tigris river.